YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If your own clinic is not responding and the symptoms sound medically concerning, do not wait only because the surgery was cosmetic.
 A hair transplant is still surgery.
 Wound symptoms deserve medical attention.

-If the issue is mainly contact sensitivity with a clean donor and no systemic symptoms, it may be reasonable to send photos, adjust pressure, use prescribed medication correctly, and monitor the trend.
-But severe worsening symptoms should move faster than routine follow up.
+If the issue is mainly contact sensitivity with a clean donor and no systemic symptoms, it may be reasonable to share an update, adjust pressure, use prescribed medication correctly, and monitor the trend.
+But severe worsening symptoms need faster review than routine follow up.

 The clinic should not frighten the patient, but it should also not dismiss severe donor pain with a short message.
 The answer should ask about timing, photos, pressure, medication response, redness, swelling, discharge, fever, and whether the pain is improving.

 If a clinic cannot tell you who performed the extraction, how the donor was planned, how many grafts were taken, or what to do if symptoms worsen, that is a wider quality concern.
-It is one reason patient should be careful when they choose a hair transplant clinic in Turkey.
+It is one reason patients need to be careful when they choose a hair transplant clinic in Turkey.

 High volume clinic models often fail patients after surgery because the operation is treated as a transaction rather than an ongoing medical responsibility.
 Donor pain is exactly the kind of symptom that needs direct communication, not generic reassurance.

 If you have severe donor area pain after FUE, first separate touch sensitivity from worsening medical symptoms.
-Avoid direct pressure, follow your prescribed medication plan, continue gentle washing instructions, and send clear photos with a precise description of the pain.
+Avoid direct pressure, follow your prescribed medication plan, continue gentle washing instructions, and share clear views with a precise description of the pain.

 If the donor is clean and the pain is improving, the symptom may be temporary sensitivity.
 If the pain is worsening, constant, hot, swollen, draining, foul smelling, or linked with fever, it needs prompt review.